jlfranklin/techbook/docs/00-engineering/Php/drupal.md

 ## Git Commits

-* Put descriptive text in the commit log.
+* Include a descriptive message in the git commit.
-* Begin the commit log test with the ticket number, e.g. GN-123 (JIRA).
+* Begin the commit message with the ticket number, e.g. GN-123 (JIRA).

 ## Editor Configuration for Coding